sapphiredev/website/docs/Guide/CLI/generating-components.md

 sidebar_position: 2
 ---

-You can generate a component like that:
+We can generate components using:

 ```bash
 $ sapphire generate <component> <name>